metalshan/shortgit/README.md

 # ShortGit
-Git shortcuts to make like easier.
+Git shortcuts to make like easier; by *VoidCanvas*.

 ---